-One in five Americans, or 56 million, live with disabilities, according to the U.S. Social SecurityDisability Program.
-That’s one in five people in the U.S. alone.
+Approximately 41 million Americans live with disabilities, according to data from the U.S. Census Bureau.
+That’s in the U.S. alone.
 What’s more, one in four of our nation’s 20-year-olds insured for disability will become disabled before reaching retirement age.

 How many of your peers are aware that they have a 25 percent chance of being disabled during their working lifetime?
 Probably none of them.